betatim/deep-nlp-class/slides.md

 # Notebook

-* `20-logistic-regression.ipynb` turn your linear regression into a hand writte ndigit classifier
+* `20-logistic-regression.ipynb` turn your linear regression into a hand written digit classifier

 ---